 Thanks for everyone who has contributed to the discussion so far!
 As Veeder noticed in his acerbic retort, it has been some time since I’ve played some of these games, and I may forget details.
 Feel free to offer corrections!

 C.E.J.
-Pacian is earliest of the ‘new wave’ of productive authors.
+Pacian is the earliest of the ‘new wave’ of productive authors.
 Pacian, Veeder, Porpentine and Groover all started in the last ten years, and now produce quality work on a regular basis.

 Many of Pacian’s best games are in the TADS format.